reactjs/react.dev/src/content/reference/react/use-client.md

 }
 ```

 For example, the parent component of the Client Component `CounterContainer` does not require `'use client'` as it is not interactive and does not use state.
-To be more specific, `CounterContainer` must be a Server Component as it reads from the local file system on the server.
-Notably, Server Components support asynchronous rendering, which is not supported for Client Components.
+In addition, `CounterContainer` must be a Server Component as it reads from the local file system on the server.
+This is possible because Server Components, unlike Client Components, can be async functions.

 There are also components that don't use any server or client-only features and can be agnostic to where they render. `FancyText` is an example of such a component.